Before the Class

 Remove your shoes and socks.
 Yoga is usually practiced with bare feet.

 Turn off (or set to silent mode) your cell phone and other electronic devices before entering the studio.
-Note: The wearing of fitness tracking, on-wrist navigation devices during practice is discouraged.
+IMPORTANT: The wearing of on-wrist electronic devices in the practice area, including fitness trackers, is NOT PERMITTED.

-For your safety, chewing gum is not permitted.
+For your safety, chewing gum is discouraged.
 Dispose of chewing gum in the garbage bin before entering the practice area.

 If you have injuries, physical limitations or concerns please quietly speak with the teacher before class begins.

-At the Studio 71 Yoga home studio, yoga mats are provided, as well as all other props that may be needed for your practice such as bolsters, blankets, blocks, yoga straps and eye pillows.
+At the Studio 71 Yoga home studio, yoga mats are provided, as well as various props and accessories that may enhance your practice such as bolsters, blankets, blocks, yoga straps and eye pillows.

 For many practitioners their yoga mat is a safe, sacred place.
 For this reason please avoid stepping on the yoga mats (except the one you are using).